PatilNarayan/ExoplanetServiceNTT/README.md

 ## Exoplanet Service

 This is a Golang microservice for managing exoplanet data using the Gin framework.
 It provides functionality for adding, listing, retrieving, updating, and deleting exoplanets.
-The service also includes validation for exoplanet data, unit tests, and sorting/filtering options.

 ## Features